visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 VisIt_ can be part of a larger tool chain.

-1. If you do not already have one, make a Pseudocolor plot of temp from the example.silo database.
+1. If you do not already have one, make a Pseudocolor plot of temp from the "example.silo" database.
 2. Apply the Threshold operator and change the range to be 3->max.
 3. Click *Draw*.
 4. Go to *File->Export database*.
 5. This brings up the Export Database window.

 .. figure:: images/Basics-ExportDatabase.png

+   The Export Database window

 6. Change *Export to* to *VTK*.
 7. Be sure to set the output directory or the exported file will be written to the working directory *(on Windows that would be the directory where VisIt_ is installed)*.